277

 Mona: Are your draft years over?

 Mona: That’s one measure of the luck of fate.
-Never during those years did someone say, “You’re drafted.
+Never during those draft years did someone say, “You’re drafted.
 You’re going.”

 Alvin: I know.